Lapland in Winter: The Ultimate Finland Travel Guide

 Riipisen Wild Game Restaurant (Ruka, Kuusamo)

-Rustic and charming, this place is all about local game and fresh ingredients.
-Think reindeer steaks, wild berries, and a true taste of Lapland.
+This restaurant has a rustic, charming vibe and focuses on local game and fresh ingredients.
+You can try reindeer steaks, wild berries, and get a real taste of Lapland here.

 Wild Food Restaurant Rukan Kuksa (Ruka, Kuusamo)

-This restaurant serves wild food at its best – seasonal dishes like fresh fish and foraged mushrooms, all in a cozy, cabin-like setting.
+If you want to try wild food, this is the place to go.
+They serve seasonal dishes like fresh fish and foraged mushrooms, all in a cozy, cabin-style restaurant.

 APRÈS-SKI @ BAR IHKU